\\\ Pet Charity Volunteers

-Volunteering at a pet shelter is one of the most satisfying and rewarding volunteer jobs as you help to make animals lives better for them.
+Volunteering at a pet shelter, pet charity shop or helping out at pet charity head offices and local events is one of the most satisfying and rewarding volunteer jobs as you help to make animals lives better for them.

 Within a couple of hours a very courteous message was returned with an online short form to complete.
 This was sent back, the same afternoon and next day, made my way to a short interview.

 Wearing casual clothes and trainers, I volunteered to start that day and met a team of three people who would supervise me in allsorts of pet things.

 I was put onto helping with the preparation of animal meals, mostly giving these to the puppies and dogs in care, some were on special diets and had to be chosen with care available from the large range of foods stocked, making sure water bowls were cleaned and fresh water replenished after the pets had finished their meals.
 It took me hours!